Spec-DY/Immune-Warfare-Mini-Game/README.md

 ## Description
 This Python-based game titled "Immune Warfare: Cells vs. Viruses."
 The game is an arcade-style shooter where the player controls a white blood cell, aiming to eliminate viruses and ultimately face a boss virus.
-I was motivated by my interest in both gaming and biology.
-I wanted to create an engaging way to visualize the immune response while learning more about game development in Python.
+### Game background story
+As a white blood cell, you are the body's silent protector.
+Your first battle unfolds in the upper respiratory tract, confronting a formidable virus.
+This encounter is just a hint of the lurking threats.
+Remember, these viruses may harbor a grander plot.
+Your vigilant journey into the body's hidden depths begins.

 ## Key Features